netx-as/docs/docs/ddos/ddos-guard.md

 #### template

 DDoS Guard template configuration.
-Rule inherits configuration from a template.
-If parts of configuration are in conflict, the rule configuration is superior to template configuration.
+A rule inherits configuration from a template.
+If configuration settings conflict, the rule configuration takes precedence over the template configuration.

 ##### Syntax